csmartinez/Bands-Venues-Concerts/README.md

 ##Venue/Bands Organizer
 Stores and lists venues and bands as a ONE-to-many relationship using Active Record database.
-Currently the tables don't seem to have any relationship at all with each other though.
-I experimented with a many-to-many relationship with a "has many through" type thing but decided to take a step back, not finding a good template for an app.rb to reference about it.
-For some reason deleting the join table ruins everything, even though I've had success in the past not using one for a one-to-many.
-I considered dropping the database and making another, as well as dropping the third class and not using index on the new tables.
-Maybe have the bandname in the concert table next time?
-Then on the venue page just add concerts.
+I had previously made bands it's own table and concerts the join table to set up a many-to-many, but couldn't work through the drop down menu to choose from venues, and then bands, to create a new concert.
+I will eventually do it the right way again (has_and_belongs_to) and will probably need to reference this: http://www.theodinproject.com/ruby-on-rails/advanced-forms

 Ruby version 2.2